Setup Guides

 2. Install Dependencies

-- Install the package in editable mode with development dependencies:
+Install the required Python packages in editable mode with development dependencies:

 pip install -e ".[dev]"